laardi/PudasjarviUniversity/README.md

 # PudasjarviUniversity

-This is a web UI project for univeritsy course.
+This is a web UI project for a university course.